22nd September, 2020

 An organizational unit that sells and distributes products, negotiates terms of sale, and is responsible for these transactions.

-Product groups can be defined for a wide-ranging spectrum of products.
-For every division you can make customer-specific agreements on, for example, partial deliveries, pricing, and terms of payment.
-Within a division you can carry out statistical analyses or set up separate marketing.
+Product groups can be defined as a wide-ranging spectrum of products.
+For every division, you can make customer-specific agreements on, for example, partial deliveries, pricing, and terms of payment.
+Within a division, you can carry out statistical analyses or set up separate marketing.

-Above Figure shows a basic organizational structure.
-In sales organization 1000, SD business transactions can be carried out for distribution channel 10 and 20 and division 01 ad CO_ In sales organization 2000 transactions can only be processed through distribution 10 and division 01 and 02.
-Likewise, transactions in sales organization 3000 can iwthy be done through distribution channel 10 division 01.
+The above Figure shows a basic organizational structure.
+In sales organization 1000, SD business transactions can be carried out for distribution channels 10 and 20, and division 01 ad CO_ In sales organization 2000 transactions can only be processed through distribution 10 and division 01 and 02.
+Likewise, transactions in sales organization 3000 can be done through distribution channel 10 division 01.

 Sales organizations should be kept to a minimum; try to have only one per company code.
 You should have a very good business reason to have more than one sales organization per company code.
 For example, only have another sales organization if the company sells completely differently in an area—for example, if sales processed in Los des are handled differently to sales processed in San Francisco.

-A rule of thumb is that if the material can be sold in both sales organizations and there is ate pany code, then there should only be one sales organization.
+A rule of thumb is that if the material can be sold in both sales organizations and there is ate no code, then there should only be one sales organization.